The 1916 Preparedness Parade. courtesy US Library of Congress

-What do airplanes have to do with Aunt Daisy?
+What do airplanes have to do with Daisy Polk?
 Living in Alsace-Lorraine on the Western Front during the war, and rebuilding Vitrimont after German bombings - she had first-hand experience with these planes, even writing about visiting the airbase near the forest of Parroy.
 She also knew a few fliers.
 One pilot married Ethel Mary Crocker and flew over the Vitrimont church on her wedding day "dropping" flowers for the bride and groom.
 More on this gentleman in a later post - for now if you're interested watch the short compilation of film below - Aéroplanes of the first world war - believe me your first bike had more metal parts!

 This rare war film footage from 1914 to 1917 records aviation before the US officially entered the war and highlights the planes in use with names reflecting early pioneers and designers in the industry (see more airplane WWI history and list click "Read More" below).

 Madeleine Marie Louise Chevrillon Saint-René Taillandier was a woman of letters and French philanthropist.
 Sister of André Chevrillon and niece of Hippolyte Taine, she married the diplomat Georges Saint-René Taillandier.
 In 1920, Edith Wharton asked her to translate her novel The Age of Innocence.